 These KPI pressures become more pronounced during an economic slowdown.
 In the ideal world, the solution would be to remove the metrics that push sales and marketing into inevitable conflict with each other.
 But in the real world that is unlikely to happen.

 The most realistic approach is for B2B marketers to take the first step in building the bridge with the sales team.
-Here are some ideas for how to do that.
+Here are some ideas for how to work toward better sales and marketing alignment.

 Better Sales Collateral and Playbooks